Are you a retail salesperson struggling to make your goals? Or a manager who’s having a hard time training employees to sell with confidence?

 Want to check your volume?
 Place your smartphone on a table 3-4 feet away from you and set it to record.
 Speak a few lines in your normal volume.
 Check and see how loud you are.
 Bonus if you add some music in the background like most stores have.

 5. Learn to smile

 Most of us think we smile a lot, but might your customers see you as more of a frowner?
 People who smile are perceived as more confident.
 Have you ever wondered why the same actors and actresses get the best parts?
 They know how to smile.

 Videoing yourself during a sale is a great way to check your own smile factor.
 You can also check yourself as you walk by a mirror.

-6. Collect good times.
 Every time you make a sale, review why it worked so well.
 Did you make them laugh?
 Did they make you laugh?
 Did you upsell them?
 Did they trust what you said for some reason?
-Reviewing what you did when things went well gives you the confidence to reinforce that you as a salesperson know what you’re doing.
+Reviewing what you did when things went well reinforces that you, as a salesperson, already know what you’re doing.

 7. Ask for a raise